 - What video monetization tools does the platform offer?

 - Is the platform in my budget?

-We mentioned before that there are both free and professional-grade platforms.
+We mentioned before that there are both free and professional-grade online video platforms.
 Free platforms, such as YouTube or Twitch, are sufficient for most beginners.
-However, once you start to grow your audience and get more serious about video monetization, a professional-grade platform, like Maestro, might be a better option.
+However, once you start to grow your audience and get more serious about video monetization, a professional-grade platform like Maestro might be a better option.

 Tips for Successful Live Streams

 There are a few tips that you can keep in mind to maximize the success of your live streams.
 Let’s check out some of the top tips.